TheEgghead27/Eggbot/README.md

 e!botSpam: Toggles processing of bot commands for "egg" and "simp" commands (recommended ON when with multiple instances of Eggbot)

-e!debug: Toggles debug mode
+e!log: Toggles message logging

-e!log: Toggles logging of admin commands
+e!auditLog: Toggles logging of admin commands